pjaskulski/toothidentapp/README.md

 # Tooth Identification App

 Flutter project.
+Simple interactive decision tree.

 Application based on methodology described in: "Human Osteology" (Tim D. White, Michael T. Black, Pieter A. Folkens, Academic Press 2011).

-Simple interactive decision tree.
+> "Learning to identify isolated teeth is difficult.
+> In order to learn these visual patterns,
+> the beginning osteologist must learn to make a series of
+> observations and judgments about the morphology of the tooth ' +
+> to be identified."

+(White, Black, Folkens, 2011, p.
+563)

 Screenshots: